+What Do Tires and Wheels Do?
 A wheel is composed of three main parts: the spokes, the rim and the tire.
 The tire is the outermost surface of the wheel that comes into contact with the road.
 It connects to the rim of the tire, which is simply the outside edge of the wheel.
 A tire covers the rim of the wheel to both protect the rim and help your vehicle absorb shock and increase performance.
 Without all three parts, the safety and performance of your tires would be greatly reduced.
 To learn about tire repair service, contact Meineke #392 in St. Louis, MO.

-Why Are Your Tires So Important?
+Why Is Maintaining Your Tires Important?